 - Try to find at least one other neighbouring pupil who is going to the same school so that your child has a travelling companion

 - If the Local Education Authority (LEA) provides transport costs, make sure to apply for a bus pass in good time and impress on your child the importance of keeping it in safe place

-- Make sure your child always has 'emergency money' (separate from any other money, e.g. lunch money etc) in case she or he forgets their pass, needs alternative transport or has to phone for help.
-You could also provide them with a phone card
+- Make sure your child always has 'emergency money' (separate from any other money, e.g. lunch money etc) in case she or he forgets their pass or needs alternative transport

 Choosing a school